binduvr/LOGiC/README.md

 ## Testing
 To test the application:
-1. Edit test/tests.py to specify which routes you would like to test
+1. Edit test/tests.py to specify which routes you would like to test.
+Also change the email to your own email address.

 2. Run run.py to start the application
 ```